invocamanman/zksafeSpanishMafia/README.md

 Sent 1 proof, elapsed time: 68.95s, result: succeeded, attestationId: 6458
 ````

-Finally we have verified the generated proof to zkVerify blockchain!!
+Finally we have verified the generated proof to zkVerify blockchain with ultraPlonk!!

-###Modify zkSafe to hide Safe owners and adding recursion
+### Modify zkSafe to hide Safe owners and adding recursion

 This project modifies the zkSafe circuits and contracts so that owners are also hidden.
 To achieve that, we have created a MerkleTree of owners with TREE_WIDTH=32.
 Then, only the merkle root (which is called owners_root) is stored in the smart contract and sent as public input of the circuit.
 Inside the circuit, it is enough to check that each of the signers is included in the merkle tree by verifying its siblings path.